 Insurance For Motorcycles

 As with all drivers, the State of Texas requires that all motorcyclists and moped drivers carry insurance.
 A motorcyclist must be able to prove financial responsibility for any accidents they may cause.
 How much insurance does Texas require?
-The minimum, which is $30,000.00 for each injured person, and $60,000.00 per accident.
+The minimum is $30,000.00 for each injured person and $60,000.00 per accident.
 The property damage requirements are also the minimum, which is $25,000.00.
 This is known as 30/60/25 coverage.

-Helmet law in Texas is simple.
-If you are under 21 years old you must wear a helmet.
-If you are over 21 a helmet is optional if you complete a DPS approved Motorcycle Operator Training Course or you are covered with at least $10,000.00 in medical insurance.
-If you are covered with at least $10,000.00 in medical insurance you must carry a card or certificate that contains the name of the insurer, the insurance policy number, and the policy period.
-It is important to note that this is different than the minimum coverage required discussed above, as that minimum coverage only applies to injuries you may cause to another.
+The Helmet law in Texas is simple.
+If you are under 21 years old, you must wear a helmet.
+If you are over 21, a helmet is optional if you complete a DPS-approved Motorcycle Operator Training Course or are covered with at least $10,000.00 in medical insurance.
+If covered with at least $10,000.00 in medical insurance, you must carry a card or certificate containing the insurer’s name, insurance policy number, and policy period.
+It is important to note that this is different from the minimum coverage required discussed above, as that only applies to injuries you may cause to another.

 Eye Protection, Face Protection, And Protective Clothing

-The State of Texas does not require any other specific pieces of safety gear except for helmets, as discussed above.
-However, some safety gear is strongly recommended and can help protect you and parts of your body that are most vulnerable when riding a motorcycle.
+The State of Texas does not require any other specific safety gear except for helmets, as discussed above.
+However, some safety gear is strongly recommended and can help protect you and the most vulnerable parts of your body when riding a motorcycle.

 Eye protection, such as eyeglasses that have shatterproof lenses, or goggles can seal out wind and help protect your eyes.
 Wind can cause your eyes to water, which can decrease your visibility.